tombye/trexit/_posts/2017-11-02-starting-the-francigena.markdown

 ## First-aid kits

-The Via Francigena seems to have pretty everything covered.
+The Via Francigena seems to have pretty much everything covered.

 We've even seen a few of these first-aid boxes when we've been walking on some of the more remote paths.